 Interviewees see a mix of views on abortion in Fargo, and to a lesser extent, in the rest of more conservative North Dakota.
-Everyone interviewed thought there is some community support in and around Fargo for the clinic itself-expressed by cards, letters, the range of people volunteering as escorts, donations, state and local women's networks, a student pro-choice group on one university campus, and "the fact that we're still here."537 Several felt that there is significant support, but that it was silent because of widespread social stigma:538 "A woman, in her 50s, drove up during the '40 Days' and gave a \$50 check; she said, 'I'm part of the silent majority."539 Because abortion opponents are so loud, those who support abortion feel isolated and alone in their support;540 "[f]rom this region, you feel you have to be in the closet."541 The lack of visible support fails, therefore, to counter the very visible anti-abortion protestors.542

-It should be that you come in to the doctor's office and you're here for a cold and someone else for an abortion and someone else for high blood pressure...I don't think doctors are different from the general population.
-They don't know what is normal, what's not normal.
-Like for a follow-up, they don't know what they are supposed to be seeing, or could see, after an abortion.534 J - North Dakota doctor s a result of legal restrictions imposed on Missouri by an active legislature, and the deterrent effects of intimidation and persistent stigma, women in Missouri depend on only two clinics and one private practice for abortion services.
+Everyone interviewed thought there is some community support in and around Fargo for the clinic itself-expressed by cards, letters, the range of people volunteering as escorts, donations, state and local women's networks, a student pro-choice group on one university campus, and "the fact that we're still here."
+537 Several felt that there is significant support, but that it was silent because of widespread social stigma: 4 woman, in her 50s, drove up during the 40 Days' and gave a \$50 check; she said, 'I'm part of the silent majority."
+Because abortion opponents are so loud, those who support abortion feel isolated and alone in their support; 1 me hack of visible support fails, therefore, to counter the very visible anti-abortion protestors.
+1 mix or 2 mix or 2 mix or 2 mix or 3 mix or 2 mix or 3 mix or s a result of legal restrictions imposed on Missouri by an active legislature, and the deterrent effects of intimidation and persistent stigma, women in Missouri depend on only two clinics and one private practice for abortion services.
 The Center for Reproductive Rights interviewed twelve staff and physicians and three women at the three providers.
 Two providers are on precarious footing, in large part due to the state's ASC law, which is temporarily enjoined with respect to all three.
 Should it take effect, Missouri could have one remaining abortion clinic.